-There are even enough small tables for a quick turn around for single diners!
-Yardbird is most known for their chicken and waffle dish, though you can’t go wrong with any of their fried chicken dishes.
+There are even enough small tables for a quick turnaround for single diners!
+Yardbird is most known for its chicken and waffle dish, though you can’t go wrong with any of their fried chicken dishes.

 Aside from their biscuits and chicken, other house favorites include Southern street corn, deviled eggs, and brisket.

 To wash it down, YardBird Southern Table has a wide range of creative cocktails and beers on tap to get your buzz going before your next daytime pool party!

 If you’re looking for more French flair for breakfast, head to Primrose at the MGM Park, one of the strip’s newer remodeled hotels.

 While the restaurant does get busy towards 10 am, Primrose does accept reservations!
 The service is also great, even when the tables are all packed.